Luigi (character): Appearances

 Luigi has been associated with the more difficult second acts of multiple Super Mario games.
 These include The Lost Levels, Super Mario Galaxy 2, New Super Luigi U and the new game plus in Super Mario 3D Land, which offer more challenging elaborations on their respective predecessors and allow the player to use Luigi as the main character, with whom reduced friction and higher jumping is consistent in all of these games.
 Luigi became playable in the Nintendo DS game New Super Mario Bros. as a hidden character, and as a hidden character in the Wii game Super Mario Galaxy.
 In its sequel, Super Mario Galaxy 2, the player can switch out for Luigi throughout the game.
 He also appears as a playable character in New Super Mario Bros.
 Wii, where four players can play at once cooperatively as Mario, Luigi, and two Toads.
 He also appears in Super Mario 3D Land as a playable character as well as New Super Mario Bros.
 2 and New Super Mario Bros.
 U, the latter having a DLC mode, where he is the main character, called New Super Luigi U. It has levels altered to his specific play abilities, including higher jumping.
 The DLC is also available as a standalone retail version.
 Luigi also appeared in Super Mario 3D World along with his brother, Peach, Rosalina and Toad.

-Luigi appears in many of the Mario spin-offs, including Mario Kart, Mario Party, and all of the Mario sports titles.
+Luigi appears in many of the Mario spin-off games, including Mario Kart, Mario Party, and all of the Mario sports games.
 He also appears in all five installments of the Super Smash Bros. series; in the first three installments and Ultimate, he is an unlockable character.
+Luigi received his own starring role in the 2001 video game Luigi's Mansion, where he wins a mansion from a contest he never entered, and saves Mario from King Boo.
+He reprised his role in the installments Luigi's Mansion: Dark Moon and Luigi's Mansion 3.